 Somewhat at odds with Uber’s self-reported data, a 2019 study, The Cost of Convenience: Ridehailing and Traffic Fatalities, determined that the introduction of ridesharing services contributed to a 3% annual increase in U.S. fatal accidents.
 This increase equates to 987 additional deaths each year.

 The study was conducted by John Barrios, an assistant professor at the University of Chicago’s Booth School of Business; Yael V. Hochberg, a professor at Rice University; and Hanyi Livia Yi, a Rice student.

 It analyzed National Highway Traffic Safety Administration (NHTSA) accident statistics since the introduction of ridesharing.

 NHTSA’s data listed 32,885 traffic deaths in 2010, which was the lowest number of fatalities since 1949.
 By 2017, fatalities had increased to 37,461.
 By comparing NHTSA accident data with the dates Uber or Lyft launched in major cities, the researchers found that accident rates significantly increased once ridesharing made its way to a locality.

-If you or a loved one has been injured in a rideshare accident, you should seek counsel from a personal injury law firm near you.
+If you or a loved one has been injured in a rideshare or taxi accident, you should seek counsel from a personal injury law firm near you.
 Most lawyers will offer a free consultation to review the facts of your case and to advise on possible legal remedies that may be available to you.